seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 ...
 ```

-Next lets write a test for when the form is submitted with no fields filled in and check that the inputs have `aria-invalid="true"` conveying to assistive tech there is a problem.
+Next lets write a test for when the form is submitted and none of the fields are filled and that each field is marked as invalid, conveying to users of assistive technology there is a problem.

 ```jsx
 test("Form inputs are set to invalid (have aria-invalid'true')", () => {